Warren1001/MrLlamaSCStreamInfo/PlugY1.14InstallGuide.md

 # How to Install PlugY for Diablo 2 version 1.14d

 ###### Note: This version of PlugY has been unofficially updated for 1.14d by a third party.
 It was not released or reviewed by the original PlugY author, Yohann.
 Be careful of bugs and backup your saves regularly!
+However, it has been confirmed as safe to use and all major features work as intended.

 #### As usual, the PlugY files being in your Diablo 2 folder may risk you getting banned if you connect to the Battle.net even without PlugY loaded.
 As such, you should have a separate installation for PlugY if you also want to play on Battle.net.